-The overhead plan is to transform Kalvebod Brygge from a desolate office address to a teeming harbour quay with two new squares and an undulating promenade on the water.
+Kalvebod Brygge has been transformed from a desolate office address to a teeming harbour quay with two new squares and an undulating promenade on the water.

-Kalvebod Brygge is to be inner Copenhagen's counterpart to the popular and packed Islands Brygge.
-Stretching along the waterfront between Langebro bridge and Bernstorffsgade, Kalvebod Bølge (Kalvebod Waves) will provide a venue for water sports as well as relaxing sunbathing.
+Kalvebod Brygge is inner Copenhagen's counterpart to the popular and packed Islands Brygge.
+Stretching along the waterfront between Langebro bridge and Bernstorffsgade, Kalvebod Bølge (Kalvebod Waves) provides a venue for water sports as well as relaxing sunbathing.

 City and water merge together